LAbyOne/CloverThemes-Downloader/media/CloverThemes-Downloader.md

 <img src="Downloader.png" width="418" height="272">

+ - Install into EFI menu,
+ - since all themes are automatically installed after being Downloaded
- - Install into EFI, let you install personalized themes you created or modified by yourself
+ - is meant to let you install all other themes, personalized, created or modified by yourself
+ -
+ - Unmount EFI menu.
  - Once done you can safely unmount your EFI partition

 #